Lifetime ISA Frequently Asked Questions

 This information isn’t advice.
 You should seek financial advice if you’re thinking of changing your existing pension plans to invest in a Lifetime ISA.
 If you don’t understand the pension and tax rules when you make changes, you may not make the most of your retirement savings.
 This could mean you don’t have enough money to support you when you’re retired.

-• Column 6 shows how inflation (assumed at 2%) and charges could affect the returns from a Lifetime ISA.
-As the Skipton Cash Lifetime ISA has no management charges, these have not been included; it’s worth bearing in mind that charges will normally apply for Stocks and Shares Lifetime ISAs.
+Column 6 shows how inflation which we assume to be 2%) and charges could reduce the amount that would be returned from a Lifetime ISA.
+As the Skipton Cash Lifetime ISA has no management charges, these have not been included.
+It's worth bearing in mind that charges will normally apply for Stocks and Shares Lifetime ISAs.

-• You can use the figures in column 6 to compare the returns from a Lifetime ISA without management charges offering a 5% return to other Lifetime ISAs, or long-term savings products.
-This may not be representative of the return currently offered by the Skipton Cash Lifetime ISA.
-If you use our Cash Lifetime ISA to save for your retirement and our rate is less than the 5% used in the illustration, the estimated outcome at age 60 could be significantly less than the figure provided in column 5.
+You can use column 6 to compare a Lifetime ISA offering 5% returns (without management charges) to other Lifetime ISAs or long-term savings products.
+This may not match the current rate on the Skipton Cash Lifetime ISA.
+If our rate is less than the 5% used in the illustration, the estimated outcome at age 60 could be much less than the figure provided in column 5.

 Buying a house with your Lifetime ISA